 It’s not difficult to start protecting plants with toilet paper rolls and it can be effective in a variety of ways.
 If you have never heard of cardboard tubes for pests, you may be skeptical.
 But we’ll tell you exactly how this works and how to stop pests with toilet paper rolls.
 And not just one pest, but many different kinds.

-Cardboard tube pest control can work to stop cutworm damage in carrot patches, vine borers in squash and slug damage in seedlings.
-You may find many more ways to use toilet paper rolls as pest control.
+Cardboard tube pest control can work to stop cutworm damage in carrot patches, vine borers in squash, and slug damage in seedlings.
+You may find many more ways to use toilet paper rolls for pest control.

 How to Stop Pests with Toilet Paper Rolls